How to apply - Vice-Chancellor's Scholars

 You need to reference an application ID and attach the required scholarship supporting documents (see below) in this step.

-Vice-Chancellor's Scholars - Scholarship application requirements:
+Vice-Chancellor's Scholars - Scholarship application requirements

-All supporting documents must be in English and be combined in one file in .pdf format and smaller than 16 MB:
+All supporting documents must be in English and be combined in one file in .pdf format and smaller than 16 MB.

-1. A personal statement (300 - 500 words) in English.
 In your statement, you should address the following:

 • Your intended major (program) and goals for university;